 This might be better for you over the long term.

-Otherwise you can consider alternatives to The Pocket Kit that are more suitable for adult beginner drummers.
+Otherwise you can consider alternatives to the Ludwig Pocket Kit that are more suitable for adult beginner drummers.

 See the next section for more:

-Quick Comparison of Drum Kits similar to The Pocket Kit
+Quick Comparison of Drum Kits similar to Ludwig Pocket Kit

-If you are still wondering if The Pocket Kit is suitable for your needs, here’s a quick comparison of similar complete drum kits designed for various purpose:
+If you are still wondering if the Ludwig Pocket Kit is suitable for your needs, here’s a quick comparison of similar complete drum kits designed for various purpose:

 Update: If you’d want a versatile drum kit that both you and your child can play on, check out our latest article on small drum kits for adults.